iSamarthDubey/nexum-obscura/README.md

 ---

-Made with 🛡️ for cybersecurity professionals by the **Obscura Collective** team.
+Made with 🛡️ by security enthusiasts, for security professionals. **Team Obscura Collective**.